 - Battery Charger LC-E17 or LC-E17E is provided.
-(The LC-E17E comes with a power cord.) - The Instruction Manuals and CD-ROMs provided are listed on the next page. - If you purchased a Lens Kit, check that the lenses are included. - Depending on the Lens Kit type, lens instruction manuals may also be included. - Be careful not to lose any of the above items.
+(The LC-E17E comes with a power cord.) - The Instruction Manuals and DVD/CD-ROMs provided are listed on the next page. - If you purchased a Lens Kit, check that the lenses are included. - Depending on the Lens Kit type, lens instruction manuals may also be included. - Be careful not to lose any of the above items.

-Instruction Manual and CD-ROMs
+Instruction Manual and DVD/CD-ROMs

-The instruction manual consists of a booklet and electronic manuals (PDF files on the CD-ROM).
+The instruction manual consists of a booklet, leaflet, and PDF manuals in electronic form (provided on the DVD-ROM).
 The booklet is the Basic Instruction Manual.
-For more detailed instructions, see the Camera Instruction Manual on the CD-ROM.
+For more detailed instructions, see the Camera Instruction Manual on the DVD-ROM.